 So you might be wondering, why change the way clinicians diagnose addiction?
 First, it is important to understand that the notion of addiction has not significantly changed in spite of the changes to the DSM but the way clinicians diagnose addiction has changed in order to conform to the experiences of clinicians who work in the field.
 Many found the old abuse and dependence designation to be unrealistic.

-Interestingly enough, preliminary research on these changes has indicated that the vast majority of individuals previously diagnosed with substance abuse fall into the mild substance use disorder category and individuals previously diagnosed with dependence most often fall into the moderate and severe substance abuse disorder categories.
+Interestingly enough, preliminary research on these changes has indicated that the vast majority of individuals previously diagnosed with substance abuse fall into the mild substance use disorder category, and individuals previously diagnosed with dependence most often fall into the moderate and severe substance abuse disorder categories.
 People with no diagnosis by previous criteria still for the most part get no diagnosis.

-Though there are problems with the system—no reliable physical or biological markers, no clear definition of clinical implications for a mild, moderate or severe diagnosis—most clinicians in America will be using this system to diagnose addictions until the next version of the DSM is released.
+Though there are problems with the system—no reliable physical or biological markers, no clear definition of clinical implications for a mild, moderate or severe diagnosis—most clinicians in America will be using this system to diagnose addictions.